BorisPlotnikov/full-stack-notes-manager/README.md

      mv frontend/.env.Example frontend/.env
      ```

-  2. After changing the names open backend/.env and replace the placeholders <username>, <password>, and <dbname> with your actual MongoDB credentials in the MongoDB URI:
+- After changing the names open backend/.env and replace the placeholders <username>, <password>, and <dbname> with your actual MongoDB credentials in the MongoDB URI:
      ```env
      MONGO_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority
      ```

-- **Launch the app**
+## Launch:
-Both, back- and frontend will start from a single command:
+- Both, back- and frontend will start from a single command:
   ```bash
   yarn dev
   ```